German official slams online ‘incitement’ after mask killing - NewsBreak

 A Twitter account linked to the suspect followed several prominent far-right politicians, including senior members of the Alternative for Germany party.
 Posts from the account, which was last used in October 2019, reflect a dislike for immigrants, climate activists and the government.

-Chants of “Traitors!” heard at anti-lockdown protests during the pandemic could be seen by some as legitimizing violence, Spahn said.
+Spahn said chants of “Traitors!” heard at anti-lockdown protests during the pandemic could be seen by some as legitimising violence.

 “Words eventually always become deeds,” he said.

-The health minister called on Germans to speak up if friends, relatives or neighbors start spreading conspiracy theories about the pandemic.
+Spahn called on Germans to speak up if friends, relatives or neighbours start spreading conspiracy theories about the pandemic.

 “We must clearly and decisively say ‘no’ to any form of pandemic extremism,” he said.

-Spahn’s center-right Christian Democratic Union party has come under fire for an featuring a prominent member of Germany’s Querdenken movement, which opposes the pandemic restrictions.
-Germany has a federal election scheduled for Sunday.

-The general secretary of the center-left Social Democratic Party, Lars Klingbeil, told German media group RND that it was time the Christian Democrats pulled the ad off the airwaves and apologize to the victims’ family.

-Tributes were paid Wednesday to the gas station clerk, a 20-year-old student identified on condolence cards only by his first name, Alex.
+Tributes were paid Wednesday to the petrol station worker, a 20-year-old student identified on condolence cards only by his first name, Alex.

 Comments / 0